Ispade Rajavum Idhaya Raniyum: Plot

-The story revolves around Gautham, an unemployed youth, and his love interest Thara, who belongs to the elite class and is engaged to family friend Rohith.
+The story revolves around Gautham, an unemployed youth, and his love interest, Thara, who belongs to the elite class and is engaged to a family friend, Rohith.
 Gautham's parents are divorced, and his mother is married to another person.
 Gautham hates his mother, and due to this, he had a broken childhood.
 Gautham is not able to control his anger.
-He is over-possessive and abusive.
+He is overly possessive and abusive.
 Thara, on the other hand, is a free-spirited girl.
 She is understanding and tolerates Gautham to a point.
-When his anger reaches to the peak, she calls off her relationship.
-What happens to them forms the crux of the story.
+When his anger reaches its peak, she calls off her relationship.
+They soon reconcile.
+But despite asking him to control his anger multiple times, Gautham continues to be the same.
+He also slaps Thara's father and beats up Rohit when being engaged in an argument.

+Thara's wedding with Rohit is rushed after all this.
+On the day before marriage, Thara realises that she can't live without Gautham and goes in search of him.
+On the other hand, a drunken Gautham listens to a beggar as he tells him a story.
+The beggar says that he killed his girlfriend's dog because it bit her and that everyone accused him of being mentally ill for it.
+Gautham recalls his behaviour towards Thara.

+Thara arrives to where Gautham is and tells him that she wants him back.
+When they both hug each other, Gautham thinks of killing her.
+The next moment he is filled with guilt and realises that the relationship will destroy her.
+He tells her the same and leaves her when a heartbroken Thara stands there helplessly.

+Gautham sets out on a journey to forget Thara completely, while Thara becomes determined to find Gautham and reconcile with him.